Petrobras management quits, race on to find replacements

 Before Wednesday's resignations, Rousseff had asked Finance Minister Joaquim Levy, a University of Chicago-trained economist and former banking executive, to help sound out potential candidates for a new Petrobras leadership team, another government source told Reuters on Tuesday.

-The names rumored to be under consideration for CEO include former banker and central bank governor Henrique Meirelles; the former chief executive of iron-ore miner Vale, Roger Agnelli; current Vale CEO Murilo Ferreira, former Petrobras and OGX executive Rodolfo Landim, and the former CEO of petrochemical company Braskem, José Carlos Grubisich.
+The names rumoured to be under consideration for CEO include former banker and central bank governor Henrique Meirelles; the former chief executive of iron-ore miner Vale (VALE.N), Roger Agnelli; current Vale CEO Murilo Ferreira, former Petrobras and OGX executive Rodolfo Landim, and the former CEO of petrochemical company Braskem (BRKM5.SA), José Carlos Grubisich.

 Given the daunting task of turning around Petrobras and Rousseff's reputation as a micromanager of the company's affairs, it remains unclear if the government will find any takers for the job quickly.